Water: Fed FUNDS

 Document all damage on the sample Damage Assessment/System Status Forms.
 These forms can be used to quickly assess damage to various system components, where repairs are needed, and any impact to public health and safety.
 Choose from the forms below or use other forms that suit your needs.

-- WARN Water System Status Report (PDF) (1 pg, 141K): documents critical issues for water systems.
-This form also supports a request for mutual aid from a Water/Wastewater Agency Response Network (WARN).
+- Water System Status Report (PDF) (1 pg, 141K): documents critical issues for water systems.
+This form can also support a request for mutual aid/assistance from an organization such as Water/Wastewater Agency Response Network (WARN).
 See below for more information on WARN.

-- WARN Wastewater System Status Report (PDF) (1 pg, 66K): documents critical issues with wastewater systems.
-This form also supports a request for mutual aid from a WARN.
+- Wastewater System Status Report (PDF) (1 pg, 97K): documents critical issues with wastewater systems.

 - Print out and provide blank forms to utility personnel that will perform damage assessments.
 Preferably, complete the damage assessment forms prior to performing ANY emergency/repair work.
 Once the forms are completed, utility officials can prioritize and perform repairs.
 These are not official forms for any particular funding program, but represent good recordkeeping practices for utilities.

 Take photos of ALL damage.
 If possible, each field crew should have a camera or camcorder to document damaged equipment and facilities PRIOR to beginning repair work.
 Crews should document the photo details in a notebook or log.
 Crews should devise a system to reference the photos in damage assessment or emergency repair forms.

 - Photolog (PDF) (1 pg, 100K): organizes the photographs of damaged facilities and equipment.